faunX/pyogamex/README.md

 # OgameX Automation Project
-### This is a project to automate the browser game OgameX
+### This is a project developed mostly in Python to automate the game called OgameX which is a browser real time game.

 ### Features: